Skip to content

 end

 Going back to our code transformation, we would like our visitor to add a new replacement to our collection of replacements each time it visits a new number literal.
-Additionally, in the Lute AST API, number literals have a single subnode: the token containing the number in the program text.
+Additionally, in the Lute CST API, number literals have a single subnode: the token containing the number in the program text.
 However, for our purposes, we don't need the visitor to visit it, so we can skip it by returning false.

 luau